crownstone/website/business/32-developers.md

 # <a name="smartphone_libs"></a>Smartphone libraries

 To make things easy, we provide native libraries for smartphones.
-The following libraries are available and can be found on github:
+The following libraries are available and can be found on GitHub:

 - [Android](https://github.com/crownstone/bluenet-lib-android)
 - [iOS](https://github.com/crownstone/bluenet-lib-ios)